DavidParkerDr/goparker/content/post/2018-04-23-csblogs-and-blogging.md

 When you do create your Blog (as obviously you will all rush out and make one) or if you have been doing it for a while, you may be interested in http://csblogs.com/.
 This is a blog aggregation site that was created and is maintained by some of our alumni.
 The idea is that like-minded groups can have a one stop Computer Science blog fest.
 This can be great for encouraging each other and honing your craft.

-You need to have a RSS blog feed in order to sign up and once you do, you application needs to be approved which I can do, but the system doesn't notify me so it is best if you email me so that I can do it.
+You need to have a RSS blog feed in order to sign up and once you do, your application needs to be approved which I can do, but the system doesn't notify me so it is best if you email me so that I can do it.

 I am looking forward to seeing you all there.